adrianmg/adrianmato.art-notion/README.md

 # Deno Project

-This is a minimal Deno project.
+A minimal Deno project that fetches download stats from the database behind https://adrianmato.art and stores them in a Notion table.

 ## Scripts